 Pregnancy: Choosing a Health Professional - Topic Overview

-In addition to a trained medical professional, you may want to
+Along with a trained medical professional, you may also want to use:

 - A lay midwife, who delivers babies at home.
 Lay midwives are not licensed and are not required to have professional medical training.
 A lay midwife may not have the medical training for handling a complicated labor or emergencies.
 If you are planning a home delivery, make sure ahead of time that you have medical backup and a hospital nearby in case of an emergency.

 - A doula.
 Doulas provide physical and emotional support before, during and after delivery.
 Many women work with a doula in addition to a doctor or midwife.